pubnub/chat-engine-function/README.md

 ## Provisioning the ChatEngine Framework Application and Key

 To set up PubNub to host the ChatEngine Framework REST API on a PubNub Function, you must first set up a new PubNub App.
-The following outlines how to manually set up a PubNub ChatEngine Framework Key.
+The following outlines how to manually set up a PubNub ChatEngine Framework Application and Key.

 1. Navigate to [PubNub's Portal](dashboard.pubnub.com), sign in, and select _Create New App_.
 1. Enter an App name (e.g. `ChatEngine Application`) and click _Create_.